 You're $99 away from FREE SHIPPING!

-The protein family called keratin is the building block of hair, nails, horns, hooves, tortoise shells, and reptile skin.
-It is the sturdiest animal material.
-Because of a strange process, said to have involved a mortician, it made its way into the beauty industry.
+Keratin is an essential protein building block for most animals (not just humans!)
+Keratin is the building block of hair and nails, as well as horns, hooves, tortoise shells, and even reptile skin.
+And as one of the single sturdiest animal materials, it's now made its way into the beauty industry.

-The Brazilian keratin treatment (Brazillian blowout) is the treatment that made this protein famous for hair care.
+The Brazilian keratin treatment (also known as a Brazilian blowout) is the salon treatment that first made keratin famous within the hair care realm.
 It lasts a few months and works miracles on frizz.
-And most of the keratin harvested for this kind of personal care (straightening and smoothing treatments) comes from one of two places.
-It either comes from chicken feathers or sheep wool.
-One of the two better resembles human DNA and is better to use.
-So, the question becomes, does rubbing sheep wool on your head actually strengthen your hair?
+Most of the keratin harvested for this kind of beauty procedure (straightening and smoothing treatments) comes from one of two places: chicken feathers or sheep wool.
+One of the two better resembles human DNA, making it the better choice.
+So, what makes wool-derived keratin so beneficial for the hair?

-Keratin is durable, and therefore a critical component for the mechanical strength of hair.
-It strengths the strand both inside and out.
-Although we often think of hairstyling in terms of outward appearance, the inner hair shaft's health makes a difference.
+Keratin is durable and, therefore, a critical component for the mechanical strength of hair.
+It strengthens the strand both inside and out.
+Although we often think of hairstyling in terms of outward appearance, the inner hair shaft's health substantially affects the hair's appearance and performance.

-While one of the primary goals in the beauty industry is to alter the outer layer of the hair (cuticle) for styling, the inner layer (cortex) is often damaged.
-That leads to long-term issues.
+While one of the primary goals in the beauty industry is to alter the outer layer (the hair cuticle) for styling, the inner layer (cortex) is often damaged during the process.
+Damage to the cortex can lead to long-term problems.
 One direct consequence of not taking good care of the cortex is the loss of color.
 This layer of the hair shaft is responsible for holding the hair's pigment.
 So, if the cortex suffers, hair color suffers.

-Damage to the cortex happens in various ways.
-Through intense sun exposure.
-Through bleaching or coloring.
-Through detergents used in conventional shampoos.
-And many more.
+Damage to the cortex happens in various ways, including (but not limited to) intense sun exposure, bleaching or coloring, and harsh chemical detergents used in conventional shampoos.

-How does keratin help address the damage, keeping breakage and splitting at bay?
-It fills in the gaps on the outer layer while repairing the inner layers.
-Keratin penetrates the hair, reinforces it, and it coats the outside, strengthening each strand outside and in.
-Great news for those with damaged hair or anyone struggling with frizzy hair.
+How does keratin help address the damage, keeping breakage, splitting, and fading color at bay?
+It fills in the cracks and gaps on the outer layer while simultaneously repairing the inner layers.
+Keratin penetrates the hair, reinforcing it from the inside and coating it on the outside, strengthening each strand from the outside in.
+This is great news for anyone struggling with damage, frizzy hair, or ‘washed out’ color!

-Yes, because of keratin, frizz is not so much an issue.
-It shows incredible smoothing and straightening capabilities.
-In that study previously mentioned, researchers compared bleached hair to a control group of curly hair.
-Keratin even restores chemically damaged hair dramatically.
-Bleached hair was repaired and thickened by nearly 49 percent.
+That's right; keratin doesn't just repair 'invisible' damage.
+It also shows incredible smoothing and straightening capabilities.
+In the study previously mentioned, researchers compared bleached hair to a control group of unbleached, curly hair and discovered that keratin restores even chemically damaged hair dramatically.
+Bleached hair was repaired and thickened by nearly 49%.

 Nettle is an exciting and powerful partner for keratin.
-Nettle reduces inflammation, eases irritation, and helps with moisture.
-The vitamin A in it moisturizes skin, combats breakouts, and reduces wrinkles or splotches.
-Keratin restores and coats the hair.
-As the hair is repaired, there is more hair in need of moisturizing and reinforcing.
-Nettle is effective at keeping the skin prepared to manage and care for the thicker strands.
-And it boosts natural volume and hair growth by regulating mineral buildup on the scalp.
-So, stronger hair and more of it.
+Nettle reduces inflammation, eases irritation, and helps the hair retain moisture.
+The vitamin A in nettle moisturizes skin, combats breakouts, and reduces wrinkles or splotches.
+Nettle is effective at prepping the skin to support healthier, thicker hair, and it also boosts natural volume and hair growth by regulating mineral buildup on the scalp.
+The short version?
+Nettle = more and stronger hair!
 The ingredient pair in our collection makes for quite an effective team.

 Quinoa is a superfood that also belongs in your hair.
 It coats the hair, leaving a protective film on hair strands, like keratin.
-And like keratin, it contributes to added hair growth and strength.
+And like keratin, it contributes to new hair growth and strength.
 It is a second round of protein treatment your hair will love you for.
-Quinoa can aid color retention as well as combat breakage.
-But the neat thing about quinoa is that it's continually making hair more resistant to damage over time.
+Quinoa can aid color retention as well as combat breakage, and it continually increases that hair's resistance to damage over time.

-Lavender is more than a fantastic aroma.
+Lavender is more than a lovely, soothing scent.
 It detoxifies the scalp, boosts hair growth, and calms the nervous system.
-Even if you ingest caffeine, lavender can still relax you.
-And it begins working benefits into your scalp almost instantly.
-The essential oil absorbs exceptionally quickly into the skin.
-It's excellent for both calming ourselves and for detoxing our hair follicles.
+Studies suggest that lavender's soothing effects are powerful enough to relax you even after consuming caffeine!
+Even better, lavender begins working its benefits into the scalp almost instantly.
+The essential oil absorbs exceptionally quickly into the skin, making it an excellent remedy for calming ourselves and detoxing our hair follicles.

 Get All These Amazing Ingredients at Once

-We have these all-natural ingredients and more in our collection.
-And we've sourced them carefully.
-We are B Corp certified, meaning that our business pays special attention to our sustainability practices.
-That's because we care about being a positive force in the industry.
-We want to maintain an increasingly positive impact on both the planet and the people using our hair products.
-For further transparency to the impact we have, our ingredients are also listed on the EWG website.
-Enjoy safe, non-toxic personal care products that nourish your body from the outside in!
+We use all these powerhouse ingredients and more in our all-natural Hair Care collection, and we sourced them all carefully and sustainably.
+We are a B Corp-certified company, meaning that our business practices adhere to the highest standards of ethics and sustainability.
+We care deeply about being a positive force in the personal care product industry, and we want to maintain an increasingly positive impact on both the planet and every loyal customer who uses our hair products.
+We've spent years carefully formulating these powerful, non-toxic hair care products that nourish your body from the outside in.
+We hope you love them as much as we do!

 Basit, A., Asghar, F., Sadaf, S., & Akhtar, M. W. (2018).
 Health improvement of human hair and their reshaping using recombinant keratin K31.
 Biotechnology reports (Amsterdam, Netherlands), 20, e00288. https://doi.org/10.1016/j.btre.2018.e00288